EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-West-centrism systematically privileging American and Israeli perspectives
+Western perspective that systematically privileges American and Israeli viewpoints

 Discover how another country covers this same story.